-The density of adult cockles declined between 2011 and 2020 (Figure 5a, Table 2), but the decline only equates to an average of approximately 3% per year.
-There was high variation in adult cockle density between survey stations (Figure 6, Table 2).
-The average density of juvenile cockles appears to be more variable across years than that of adult cockles (Figure 5b), however it was not possible to fit a model to statistically test this variation.
+The density of adult cockles declined between 2011 and 2022 (Figure 5a).
+There was high variability in average adult cockle density across the bed between 2011-2014, after which the yearly average has remained relatively stable.
+There was high variation in total cockle density between survey stations (Figure 6), although the highest densities seem to be consistently found in either the centre or north-east corner of the surveyed stations.
+The average density of juvenile cockles appears to be more variable across years than that of adult cockles (Figure 5b).